Characters

 tiny but confident Meme.
 Was it mere coincidence or something more?

-Ep 3: Twinkle, Twinkle
+Episode 3: Twinkle, Twinkle

 Gnarrgutts and Meme stumble upon half-buried lockers.
 Are there valuable